Oliver Burr Jennings: Personal life

 Jennings died in 1893 at his residence in New York City.
 His estate amounted to US$10,000,000, which he left entirely to his family.

 Descendants

-Jennings's grandchildren include businessman Benjamin Brewster Jennings (1898–1968) and stockbroker Hugh Dudley Auchincloss, Jr. (1897–1976), who married Janet Lee Bouvier. and Anne Burr Auchincloss, who married Wilmarth S. Lewis and spent her fortune to setting up the Lewis Walpole Library at Yale University, devoted to the life and works of Horace Walpole, the builder of Strawberry Hill House.
+Jennings's grandchildren include businessman Benjamin Brewster Jennings (1898–1968) and stockbroker Hugh D. Auchincloss Jr. (1897–1976), who married Janet Lee Bouvier. and Anne Burr Auchincloss, who married Wilmarth S. Lewis and spent her fortune to setting up the Lewis Walpole Library at Yale University, devoted to the life and works of Horace Walpole, the builder of Strawberry Hill House.